SeraphimSerapis/seraphimserapis.github.io/source/_posts/2013-05-29-organizing-a-hackday-part1.markdown

 **Registration:**
 Of course building a registration can be big fun but to be honest: Use something that users already know (and maybe even have a dedicated account for).
 For Battle Hack we needed a scalable solution that allows to track 10 local stages.
 We've been trying [Splash](http://splashthat.com/) initially but quickly dropped it in favour of [Eventbrite](http://www.eventbrite.com/).
 While Splash might allow for nicer looking sites and more customization, Eventbrite simply has the best dashboard & adminstration.
 We're heavily using the analytics & charts that Eventbrite provides us to check the outcome of different campaigns and adjust our buzz generation for the hacks and are pretty happy with the available tools.

+These are some metrics that we use to track the registration:

+- Total page views
+- Daily page views
+- Total registrations
+- Daily registrations
+- Attendee geography

+Especially geography was interesting for us in order to check if we should contact more local communities from specific cities or even countries.

 **Online:**
 This is not a big surprise: Google Analytics.
 Not sure you need to add anything over here.

+Interesting metrics:

+- % New visits
+- Bounce rate
+- Location of visitors
+- Visitors flow

 **Social Media:**
 I'm heavily using [Buffer](http://bufferapp.com) to keep track of my social activities on LinkedIn, Twitter & Facebook.
 This provides me the "reach" of my activity and the resulting reactions.
 Buffer easily became one of my favourite apps and really deserves a mention over here.

+Interesting metrics:

+- \# of retweets
+- \# of favourites
+- \# of clicks

 Bottom line
 ---